 With use of two data sources, the VSD and the Healthcare Utilization Project (HCUP), the expected rates of GBS are 1.13 and 1.11 per million person-months, respectively.

-If these data accurately represent the true magnitude of increased risk following MCV4 vaccination, then there would be an excess of just 0.89 cases per every million doses of MCV4 administered, Dr. Davis said year-olds: For the younger group, the observed versus expected ratio is 1.0/4.2, for a rate ratio of 0.25 when controlled for season.
-In contrast, among the 15- to 19year-olds, the observed/expected ratio is 16/6.5, for a rate ratio of 2.48, again controlling for season.
+If these data accurately represent the true magnitude of increased risk after MCV4 vaccination, then there would be an excess of just 0.89 cases per million doses of MCV4 administered, Dr. Davis said

+However, there was a difference in rate ratio when vaccine recipients were divided by age, 11- to 14-year-olds vs. 15- to 19-year-olds: For the younger set, the observed vs. expected is 1.0/4.2, for a rate ratio of 0.25 when controlled for season.
+In contrast, among the 15- to 19-year-olds, the observed/expected ratio is 16/6.5, for a rate ratio of 2.48, again controlling for season.

 Seasonality plays a role by age, because the older group is more likely to receive MCV4 prior to school entry whereas the 11- to 14-year-olds are receiving it year-round, Dr. Davis pointed out.